Harry Osborn (2002 film series character): Spider-Man 2 (2004)

 Two years after Norman's death, Harry takes over Oscorp.
-He remains good friends with Peter but still harbours animosity towards Spider-Man, and at Peter's birthday party, offers to introduce Peter to his idol, renowned scientist, Dr. Otto Octavius, whose research Harry is funding.
+He remains good friends with Peter but still harbors animosity towards Spider-Man, and at Peter's birthday party, offers to introduce Peter to his idol, renowned scientist, Dr. Otto Octavius, whose research Harry is funding.
 Peter is, however, still fearful of how delicate his friendship with Harry has become because of Harry's vendetta against his alter-ego.

 Harry provides Octavius with tritium, a very rare form of hydrogen which Octavius needs for his nuclear fusion experiment.
 If the experiment succeeds, Oscorp would gain the rights on a new kind of energy source, making it one of the most important, powerful and rich energy companies in the world.
 However, during a live demonstration of the fusion, the experiment fails and despite Harry's warnings Otto refuses to shut down the machine and the resulting explosion permanently attaches four extendable robotic arms onto Octavius, who is taken to the hospital and later escapes, becoming the villainous "Doctor Octopus".
 Emotionally destroyed by the failure, Harry starts drinking heavily and focuses his anger onto Spider-Man.
 During a party, Harry gets drunk and starts lashing out at Peter, resenting him for being his father's favorite, accusing him of protecting Spider-Man for the profit of taking Spider-Man's newspaper photos and for "stealing" Mary Jane.
 During the argument, Harry slaps Peter, humiliating them both in public.

 His hatred towards Spider-Man goes so far that, when Doctor Octopus arrives at his penthouse demanding more tritium, he makes a deal with him: the tritium in exchange of Spider-Man's capture.
 When Doc Ock asks him how can he find the hero, Harry instructs him to use Peter Parker, who takes pictures of Spider-Man.
 After kidnapping Mary Jane and a long battle, Octavius delivers Spider-Man to Harry and leaves with his tritium.
 Armed with a dagger, Harry then proceeds to unmask the hero.
-He is shocked when he realized that his worst enemy was actually his best friend, but he reveals Doc Ock's whereabouts to Peter, who leaves to rescue Mary Jane.
+He is shocked when he realizes that his worst enemy was actually his best friend, but he reveals Doc Ock's whereabouts to Peter, who leaves to rescue Mary Jane.

 Still in shock, Harry sees visions of his father's ghost, who encourages his revenge towards Peter Parker/Spider-Man.
 Harry is reluctant to hurt his friend and struggles against Norman's will, trying to make the ghost go away; throwing a knife through the mirror in which Norman appears, Harry shatters it and discovers the Green Goblin's secret hideout, with all his weaponry and equipment.
 Now, Harry has both the motives and the tools for his revenge.
 Harry is later seen at Mary Jane and John Jameson's botched wedding as a guest.